 About

 My name is Jon Weiss.
-I work as a commercial video artist, specializing in 2D motion graphic animation.
+I work as a commercial video artist, specializing in motion graphic animation.
+Operating in the space between traditional animation and visual effects, I work with illustration, photos, video, type and a range of other elements to created mixed-media 2D animation.

 Curriculum Vitae

-I bring over two decades of commercial art experience and robust formal training to my work.
-I have been full-time freelance since 2003, and my practice has been focused on motion graphic animation since 2007.
-I hold a Masters degree in Fine Art from the Design+Technology program at Parsons and a BA from the Gallatin School at New York University.
+I hold a Masters degree in Fine Art from the Design+Technology program at Parsons, where I studied narrative media with a focus on motion graphics.
+I also hold a Bachelor of Arts degree from the Gallatin School at New York University.
 If you’re interested, you can check out more details of my resume on LinkedIn.

-I live and work in Pawlet, Vermont, where I serve my community as Chief of our town’s volunteer fire department.
-I am also a certified fire service instructor and teach part-time for the Vermont Fire Academy.
+I live and work in the great small town of Pawlet, Vermont.
+When not at my desk, I serve my community as Chief of our volunteer fire department.
+I am also a passionate educator, and my “side gig” is teaching firefighters as a lead instructor for the Vermont Fire Academy.

 So, uh… what the heck is a Surfacist?